Dark-Alex-17/gman/README.md

 # gman - Universal Credential Manager

-`gman` is a command-line tool designed to streamline credential and secret management for your scripts, automations, and applications.
-It provides a single, secure interface to store, retrieve, and inject secrets, eliminating the need to juggle different methods like configuration files or environment variables for each tool.
+`gman` is a command-line tool for managing and injecting secrets for your scripts, automations, and applications.
+It provides a single, secure interface to store, retrieve, and inject secrets so you can stop hand-rolling config files or sprinkling environment variables everywhere.

 ## Overview

-The core philosophy of `gman` is to act as a universal wrapper for any command that requires credentials.
-You can store your secrets—like API tokens, passwords, or certificates—in an encrypted vault backed by various providers.
-Then, you can either fetch them directly or, more powerfully, execute commands through `gman`, which securely injects the necessary secrets as environment variables or command-line flags.
+`gman` acts as a universal wrapper for any command that needs credentials.
+Store your secrets—API tokens, passwords, certs—with a provider, then either fetch them directly or run your command through `gman` to inject what it needs as environment variables, flags, or file content.

 ## Features

-- **Secure, Encrypted Storage**: All secrets are stored in an encrypted state using strong cryptography.
-- **Pluggable Providers**: Supports different backends for secret storage.
-The default is a local file-based system.
-- **Git Synchronization**: The `local` provider can synchronize your encrypted secrets across multiple systems using a private Git repository.
-- **Seamless Command Wrapping**: Run any command through `gman` to automatically provide it with the secrets it needs (e.g., `gman aws s3 ls`).
-- **Customizable Run Profiles**: Define how secrets are passed to commands, either as environment variables (default) or as specific command-line flags.
-- **Secret Name Standardization**: Enforces `snake_case` for all secret names to ensure consistency.
-- **Direct Secret Access**: Retrieve plaintext secrets directly when needed (e.g., `gman get my_api_key`).
-- **Dry Run Mode**: Preview the command and the secrets that will be injected without actually executing it using the `--dry-run` flag.
+- Secure encryption for stored secrets
+- Pluggable providers (local by default; more can be added)
+- Git sync for local vaults to move secrets across machines
+- Command wrapping to inject secrets for any program
+- Customizable run profiles (env, flags, or files)
+- Consistent secret naming: input is snake_case; injected as UPPER_SNAKE_CASE
+- Direct retrieval via `gman get ...`
+- Dry-run to preview wrapped commands and secret injection

 ## Example Use Cases